-CWU members work in Royal Mail, the Post Office, BT.
-O2 and other telecommunication companies, cable TV, Accenture HR Services, financial services, and the Alliance & Leicester (now Santander).
+CWU members work in Royal Mail, the Post Office, BT, Telefonica O2 and other telecommunication companies, cable TV, Accenture HR Services, financial services, and Santander, including subsidiaries Geoban, ISBAN and Produban.
 Our members' expertise includes engineering, computing, clerical, mechanical, driving, retail, financial and manual skills.

 The union's values